getbrevo/brevo-node/docs/TransactionalEmailsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.TransactionalEmailsApi();
+var apiInstance = new Brevo.TransactionalEmailsApi();

 var opts = {
-  'deleteHardbounces': new BrevoNode.DeleteHardbounces() // DeleteHardbounces | values to delete hardbounces };
+  'deleteHardbounces': new Brevo.DeleteHardbounces() // DeleteHardbounces | values to delete hardbounces };
 apiInstance.deleteHardbounces(opts).then(function() {
   console.log('API called successfully.');